MaynorT/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 <p>
 </p>
 <p>
 We have to join Client-1 to the domain in order to do so navigate to your system settings and go to about.
-Off to the right select rename this pc (advanced).
+Off to the right of system settings, select rename this pc (advanced).
 From there select to change the domain.
 Enter "TristanDomain.com" after that enter your credentials from TristanDomain.com\labuser.
-Your computer will restart and then client-1 will be a part of TristanDomain.com
+Your VM will restart and then client-1 will be a part of TristanDomain.com
 </p>
 <br />
 <p>